Someone pointing at CGI icons

 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of six terms as a PRS student (and normally by the fourth term) you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.

 A successful transfer of status from PRS to DPhil status will require satisfactory completion of any compulsory training courses (e.g. research integrity, teaching training) and submission of written work.
-Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status within nine terms of admission, to show that your work continues to be on track.
-You will be expected to teach at least two sets of classes before confirmation of status.
+Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status within nine terms of admission, to show that their work continues to be on track.
+You will be expected to teach at least two sets of classes before confirmation of DPhil status.

 Both milestones normally involve an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination whilst also ensuring you are making satisfactory progress and that your work is of DPhil quality.